muckSponge/MaterialFox/README.md

 * Right click on toolbar -> Customize.
 * Check Drag Space checkbox.

-Emulate Chrome's profile switcher button (Firefox 67+ only):
-* Right click on toolbar -> Customize.
-* Drag Firefox Account to the toolbar.

 Replicate Chrome behaviour for clipped tabs:
 * [about:config] Set ```browser.tabs.tabClipWidth``` to ```83``` (default is ```144```).

 Allow tabs to shrink more; tabs in overflow will look the same as pinned tabs:
 * [about:config] Add new entry ```materialFox.reduceTabOverflow``` with value ```true```.

-Replicate Chrome's "Not Secure" on HTTP:
+Replicate Chrome's "Not Secure" text on HTTP:
 * [about:config] Set ```security.insecure_connection_text.enabled``` to ```true```.

 ## Please note